-Across the country, violent conflict and deteriorating food insecurity situation compounded by economic meltdown has caused a migration wave to neighbouring countries5 and into the established Protection of Civilian (PoC) sites.
-However, the Greater Bahr el Ghazal region has been relatively less involved in the political conflict than the Greater Upper Nile and Greater Equatoria regions, which are directly affected by active frontlines of inter-communal violence and massive population displacement.
+Across the country, violent conflict and deteriorating food insecurity situation compounded by economic meltdown has caused a migration wave to neighbouring countries and into the established Protection of Civilian (PoC) sites.
+Greater Equatoria and Greater Upper Nile regions are directly affected by active frontlines of inter-communal violence and massive population displacement.

 Northern Bahr el Ghazal and Warrap (former) states have experienced massive recruitment of youth into the SPLA Force following outbreak of the armed conflict in the country since December 2013.
 Because of proximity to (former) Unity state, the two (former) states are experiencing some of the largest government deployment of soldiers.
-Despite the relatively homogeneous ethnic composition in the Greater Bahr el Ghazal region, recurrent conflict and cattle raiding occur among different groups.
+In both Greater Bahr el Ghazal and Greater Upper Nile recurrent clashes for natural resources competition and cattle raiding occur among different groups.
 Displaced population - due to local violence, drought or floods - are typically hosted by resident communities based on traditional kinship linkages.
 Such endemic instability is compounded by traditional and seasonal migration of Sudanese pastoralists to South Sudan which has historically triggered sporadic conflict over pasture and water and large-scale cattle raids.
 Differently from the regional features of conflict and displacement, in Western Bahr el Ghazal, large-scale livelihood and trade disruption have been experienced in and around Wau Town (Baggari Area) and Raja County owing to conflict and rising tension mainly between various ethnic groups as well as SPLA and SPLA-IO affiliated forces, peaking in April 2017 where heavy shelling displaced over 60,000 people.
 Across the region, insecurity along main corridors and the inability to reopen the Sudan-South Sudan border, compounded by fuel shortages, has significantly limited the amount of food in the local market and consequently increased commodities prices.